gep13/gep13/input/blog/becoming-a-better-developer.md

 Title: Becoming a better developer...
 Published: 30/7/2011
 Tags:
-- Better Developer
+- better developer
-- Inspiration
+- inspiration
 ---

 While I was at [DDD South West](http://www.gep13.co.uk/blog/a-review-of-dddsw-by-a-dddsw-virgin) I had the pleasure of listening to a number of 20-20 presentations (20 slides, each one timed to last 20 seconds) and one that really stood out for me was [Mark Rendle’s](http://twitter.com/#!/markrendle) “Kaizen For Coders”.